 If you notice your cat seems to be straining while defecating, with very little feces as a result, that could be a warning sign of constipation.

-If your cat defecates infrequently or even not at all (which happens sometimes), that’s a clear warning sign of constipation.
+If your cat defecates infrequently or even not at all (which happens sometimes), that’s a clear warning sign of a constipated cat.

 Sometimes a cat may produce a liquid looking stool that contains mucus and possibly blood.
 This is usually due to straining for a long period of time in an attempt to defecate.